aspose-total/Aspose.Total-Products/total/en/python-net/conversion/word-to-xltm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+For a Python developer, the need to convert Word documents to XLTM format may arise due to various reasons.
+XLTM format is a Microsoft Excel macro-enabled template format which allows users to store and share their workbooks with macros.
+It is a great way to store and share workbooks with macros, as it is a secure format and is not prone to virus attacks.

+<h2>How Aspose.Total helps for Word to XLTM Conversion</h2>
-For a Python developer, who is trying to add a WORD to XLTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORD file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help to automate the conversion process of Word documents to XLTM format.
+The conversion process is mainly in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert Word file to HTML.
+After that, Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into desired Microsoft Excel format.
+This API is very easy to use and provides a great way to automate the conversion process.
+It also provides a wide range of features such as support for various file formats, support for various languages, support for various platforms, and much more.

 {{% /blocks/products/pf/feature-page-summary %}}